 Home inspection – Become a licensed home inspector to build yourself a profitable business and career that you will be proud to advertise.
 Offering home inspection services has different requirements by state, so make sure you’re on the up and up!

-Staging service – Realtors regularly hire staging services to help “stage” a home for open house and potential buyer walk-throughs.
+Staging service – Realtors regularly hire staging services to help “stage” a home for an open house and potential buyer walk-throughs.
 You can be the person that stages the home!
 If you have a background in interior design or regularly receive compliments on your own homes’ interior, this could be the small business idea for you!

 Lease hunting rights – Small towns and rural areas are full of hunters.
 If you own rural land that you aren’t currently using, consider leasing hunting rights to local hunters and groups.
 You can turn a nice profit without doing anything other than advertising your hunting area!

-Paint studio – If you haven’t been to a paint studio by now, go soon!
+Paint studio – If you haven’t been to a painting studio by now, go soon!
 These studios are typically in small areas with lots of foot traffic.
 All you’ll need is an artistic eye, art supplies, and a storefront.
 It could become the new go-to Friday night spot in your town!

 Thrift shop – Many people find themselves with overwhelming amounts of stuff in storage units, attics, garages, and outdoor buildings.
-Estate inheritances also present a large amount of thrift-store appropriate items that many don’t know what to do with.
-Case in point: Lease a storefront, open a thrift shop and sell your stuff!
+Estate inheritances also present a large amount of thrift-store-appropriate items that many don’t know what to do with.
+Case in point: Lease a storefront, open a thrift shop, and sell your stuff!